edbeeching/godot_rl_agents/docs/ADV_RLLIB.md

 ## Installation

 If you want to train with rllib, create a new environment e.g.: `python -m venv venv.rllib` as rllib's dependencies can conflict with those of sb3 and other libraries.
-Due to a version clash with gymnasium, stable-baselines3 much be uninstalled before installing rllib.
+Due to a version clash with gymnasium, stable-baselines3 must be uninstalled before installing rllib.
 ```bash
 pip install godot-rl
 # remove sb3 and gymnasium installations